-It is recommended that all information be kept on the sample boards as outlined in the Dry Kiln Operator's Manual.
-It is suggested that the Nyle Kiln record form be used.
-If properly used it will provide ample data to judge kiln performance and schedule adjustments.
+Note: It is recommended that all information be kept on the sample boards as outlined in the Dry Kiln Operator's Manual.

 In addition to the records kept daily on the sample boards, it is also very important to plot on a graph the average and wettest drying sample.
 If possible, plot all the samples on the graph.
 This will indicate the drying rate and often any adjustment will become apparent on the graph before it is analyzed in the data.